 After an accident, you visit one of the doctors approved by the accident insurance providers.
 The doctor, together with your accident insurance provider, decides on further treatment.

 The benefits are ex officio determined by the competent accident insurance (professional association, accident insurer).

 Trade unions, among others, offer their members free advice on social rights issues.
 Charitable associations such as unemployment centres help those in need with the forms and will also accompany you, if required, to the public authorities.

 If you still have social insurance in one or more countries other than Germany, ask about the effects of this on accident insurance:

 German Liaison Office

-The accident insurance providers publish an overview of state accident insurance at http://www.dguv.de.
+The accident insurance providers publish an overview of state accident insurance and the addresses of the accident insurers at http://www.dguv.de.